 The slider below shows another real example of complementary angles.

 Complementary angles form a Corner.

-Complementary comes from the Latin word 'complementum' meaning "filled up".
+Complementary comes from the Latin word "complementum" meaning "fill up, complete, supply.

 Don't confuse a complementary angle with a complimentary angle; which would be a free angle or an angle giving praise.

 Both complementary angles are less than 90°, and so are acute angles.